Suggested links

 Signs that someone is addicted to kratom will likely show up in their behavior as they become obsessed with acquiring, using, and/or recovering from kratom.

-Someone addicted to kratom will go to great lengths to acquire kratom or continue using it, even if it has started causing negative effects on their health, finances, relationships, or overall well-being.
+Someone addicted to kratom will go to great lengths to acquire kratom or continue using it, even if it has started causing negative effects to their health, finances, relationships, or overall well-being.

 Is kratom an opiate?

 Kratom is not considered an official opiate.
-However, it is well-known for its opioid-like effects, especially when consumed in large amounts, including sedation, pain relief, and feelings of euphoria.
+It is well-known for its opioid-like effects, especially when consumed in large amounts, including sedation, pain relief, and feelings of euphoria.

 Kent S. Hoffman, D.O. is a founder of Addiction HelpReviewed by:Kent S. Hoffman, D.O.